 ‘Any highly intense emotion, whether it’s extreme enthusiasm, rage or hate, isn’t typically productive in work environments because it completely hijacks your system,’ says Michael Parke, assistant professor of organisational behaviour at London Business School.
 ‘But the more common negative emotions – anxiety, stress, frustration, anger – are very good at signalling and prioritising problems.’

-Parke has recently published research showing how firms could be missing out by suppressing such emotions at work.
+Parke has published research showing how firms could be missing out by suppressing such emotions at work.
 The results are perhaps surprising.

 ‘Anger can be very motivational in short spurts, leading to a quick reaction to address the problem at hand,’ says Parke.
 Mild anxiety, meanwhile can help with reliability by keeping people vigilant and cautious - as opposed to positive moods, which can sometimes leave people with the impression that they are safe doing something when they’re actually not.